The Words You Can't Translate Are the Cultural Keys

 Kumar (2024) proposed a framework showing that cultural differences fundamentally shape how organizations approach innovation and collaboration, and these differences are most visible in the concepts each culture names and values.
 When a culture has a specific word for something, it means that thing matters enough to deserve naming.

-When you encounter a word that doesn’t translate cleanly, don’t rush to find the closest English equivalent.
-Sit with the discomfort.
-Ask people to explain it through stories rather than definitions.
-That discomfort of not having a perfect translation is the feeling of your cultural understanding getting deeper.
+The next time you encounter a word that doesn’t translate cleanly, don’t rush to find the closest English equivalent.
+Sit with the discomfort and ask people to explain it through stories rather than definitions.
+The feeling of not having a perfect translation is the feeling of your understanding getting deeper.

-Start a list of untranslatable concepts from the cultures you work with.
+It also helps to keep a running list of these concepts from the cultures you work with.
 Write down the word, the literal translation, and then a paragraph about what it actually means in practice.
-This becomes your cross-cultural cheat sheet.
+Mine started as a Notes app file three years ago and is now the single most useful document I have for cross-cultural work.

-Look for your own untranslatable concepts.
+And the move that surprises people most: look for your own untranslatable concepts.
 What does your culture value so deeply that it has a specific word for it?
-Asking this question reveals your own cultural programming, and that self-awareness is the starting point for genuine cross-cultural fluency.
+Asking this question reveals your own cultural programming, which is usually the part you don’t see.

-The untranslatable words are the keys, and they just don’t fit any lock you already own.
+The untranslatable words are the keys, and they don’t fit any lock you already own.
+If your organization is trying to build that kind of cross cultural fluency, especially across Japanese and Western business contexts, that’s something we help teams develop at Peak Potential.

 Sources: